Dundee v St Mirren - preview, quotes & squad selectors

-Mark McGhee and Stephen Robinson will seek their first wins for Dundee and St Mirren as the sides prepare to meet in the Scottish Premiership on Wednesday.
+Dundee, who have in recent weeks been without some first-team players because of positive tests, will have assistant Simon Rusk in charge again on the touchline.

+"It's disappointing, but I have full faith in the coaching staff and players," McGhee told his club website.
+"I'll watch the match from the house and will have the same contact with the bench that I have had from the stand in recent weeks."

-McGhee will serve the penultimate game of his touchline ban as bottom side Dundee look for the win that would move them two points above St Johnstone.
+Dundee and St Mirren are seeking their first wins under their recently appointed managers.
+The Dark Blues are looking for the win that would move them two points above St Johnstone.

-Robinson's St Mirren are ninth and a win would take them level on points with the three sides above them.
+Stephen Robinson's St Mirren are ninth and a win would take them level on points with the three sides above them.

 The match has been postponed twice because of inclement weather.